Drug interactions between ferrous fumarate and Iron Fumarate

 - Ferrous fumarate is in the drug class iron products.

 - Ferrous fumarate is used to treat the following conditions:

-A total of 151 drugs (785 brand and generic names) are known to interact with Iron Fumarate.
+A total of 158 drugs are known to interact with Iron Fumarate.

 - Iron Fumarate is a member of the drug class iron products.

 - Iron Fumarate is used to treat the following conditions:

 ferrous fumarate food

 Applies to: ferrous fumarate and Iron Fumarate (ferrous fumarate)

 Consumer information for this minor interaction is not currently available.
 Some minor drug interactions may not be clinically relevant in all patients.
 Minor drug interactions do not usually cause harm or require a change in therapy.
 However, your healthcare provider can determine if adjustments to your medications are needed.

 Therapeutic duplication is the use of more than one medicine from the same drug category or therapeutic class to treat the same condition.
 This can be intentional in cases where drugs with similar actions are used together for demonstrated therapeutic benefit.
 It can also be unintentional in cases where a patient has been treated by more than one doctor, or had prescriptions filled at more than one pharmacy, and can have potentially adverse consequences.